Nick-Brennan/ridemap/README.md

 # RideMap

 ### This app is part of the 'SPA per WEEK' project
-### Give it your travel start and end points, and RideMap will retrieve the lastest price estimate from Uber and plot your route on the map.
+### Give it your travel start and end points, and RideMap will retrieve the latest price estimate from Über and plot your route on the map.

 ## Technologies Used
 - Node / express